Montco Bikes 31

 Riding on the Roadway

 When you're commuting on your bike, you're likely to share the road with cars and other vehicles.
-It’s important for everyone to know the rights and rules of the road for cyclists and motorists.
+Read the Pennsylvania Bicycle Driver’s Manual for more information.

-National Bike to School Day is Wednesday, May 5th!
+National Bike and Roll to School Day is Wednesday, May 4th!

-National Bike to School Day encourages students and classrooms to celebrate National Bike Month.
-Bike to School Day allows participants to celebrate the joy of active commuting while building a sense of community and school spirit.
+National Bike & Roll to School Day encourages students and classrooms to celebrate National Bike Month.
+Bike & Roll to School Day allows participants to celebrate the joy of active commuting while building a sense of community and school spirit.
 The event also brings attention to the importance of creating safe routes to school.